 Earlier the financial limit of such civil cases was Rs.
 20,000/- but now according to the 30th Amendment of 1972, there is no minimum amount for taking a civil appeal to the Supreme Court.

-If substantial question of interpretation of law or Constitution is involved, appeal may be made against the decision of the High Court.
+If a substantial question of interpretation of law or Constitution is involved, an appeal may be made against the decision of the High Court.

 [b] Appeals in Criminal Cases